jerome-trc/biomorph/ATTRIB.md

 AMRSHRD (pickup sound for `BIO_ArmorBonus`) is courtesy of id Software LLC.

 CLSARMUS (on-equip sound for classified armour) is courtesy of id Software LCC and the Raven Software Corporation.

+## Acknowledgements

+- Yholl, whose mods not only inspired this project deeply, but also acted as a wellspring for techniques to learn from.
+- Marrub, whose ZScript reference has continually been invaluable.